Q456lm/Slepo_Remake/README.md

 # ✨ Gaining (and Losing) Aura

 You can gain Aura by:
-- 🟩 Playing Minecraft
+- 🟩 Playing Minecraft, the more students playing the more aura.
 - 😎 Playing **Minecraft in front of your classmates** (they respect the grind)

 You **lose Aura** if:
-- 😬 You play lowkey (lame behavior)
+- 😬 You play lowkey (Not playing at all)

 ⚠️ **Warning:**
 Your teachers **do NOT understand us**.